starrchen/tunr_sinatra/readme.md

     - Take a moment to look at how the HTML rendered in from home.erb nests into the HTML rendered from layout.erb where we included `<%= yield %>`.
 That's pretty neat.

-    - Now take a minute to make the home page your own
+    - Spend a few minutes making this page look nice/pleasant -- as you keep working on the app, you're going to see it a whole bunch

 ### Part 3.2: Artist Controller and Views